Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: A Posteriori Evaluation of Impact

 \section{A Posteriori Evaluation of Impact}

-In this section, we apply the user dissatisfaction function to estimate the impact implemented changes in the system have had on out-of-stock events.
-One way to do so would be to estimate new demand rates after docks have been reallocated, compute new user dissatisfaction functions for stations with added (decreased) capacity, and evaluate for those stations and the new demand rates the decrease (increase) between the old and the new number of docks.
+{In this section, we show how one can use the user dissatisfaction functions to estimate (after the fact) the impact of reallocated capacity, and apply this approach to the 6 stations that were part of the pilot program mentioned in Section \ref{ssec:contribution}.
+One way to evaluate the impact} would be to estimate new demand rates after docks have been reallocated, compute new user dissatisfaction functions for stations with added (decreased) capacity, and evaluate for those stations and the new demand rates the decrease (increase) between the old and the new number of docks.
 A drawback of such an approach is the heavy reliance on the assumed underlying stochastic process.
-Instead, we present here a data-driven approach with only little reliance on assumed underlying demand profiles.
+Instead, we present here a data-driven approach with only little reliance on estimated underlying demand profiles.

 Throughout this section, we denote by $d$ and $b$ the number of empty docks and bikes at a station after docks were reallocated, whereas $d'$ and $b'$ denote the respective numbers before docks were reallocated.
 Notice that while $d+b$ and $d'+b'$ are known (capacity before and after docks were moved) and $b$ can be found on any given morning (number of bikes in the station at 6AM), we rely on some assumed value for $b'$ --- for that, in our implementation, we picked both $\min\{d'+b', b\}$ and $b\times\frac{(d'+b')}{d+b}$, that is, either the same number of bikes (unless that would be larger than the old capacity before docks were added) or the same proportion of docks filled with bikes.